 I live in Barnes, southwest London and have two sons who inspired me to write when they were younger.
-My six children's books span from Reception up to Year 4 and I love meeting my readers at school visits, book signings (I've had many at Waterstones in SW London over the years) and books festivals.
-I regularly go into primary and prep schools in London and am available to visit schools outside of the London area where time and budget allows.
+My six children's books span from Reception up to Year 4 (scroll to the bottom of the page to see the covers and read synopses).
+I regularly go into primary and prep schools in London and am available to visit schools outside of the London area where time and school budgets allow.

 My other writing life :)

 As well as writing for children I’ve written for business and government) for over 20 years – as a plain English copywriter, writing trainer and strategic web content consultant.
 Important and impressive as that may sound, I far prefer making up stories and meeting my young readers and I now focus on this almost entirely!

 My previous life: In my early career I was teacher and Director of Studies in an English Language School in London.
 I have also lived and worked in New York and Oslo and speak French and Norwegian (oh, and American!).

 My School Visits

-My six books span from Reception through to Year 4 for which I offer readings, an author talk (including fun slides) and Q&A, as well as the option of curriculum related writing workshops.
+I offer readings and an author talk (including fun slides) and Q&A, as well as the option of curriculum related writing workshops.
 See below for how I pitch these from Reception up to Year 4.
 I then have a more general talk on writing and publishing in the digital age for Years 5 and 6.
-See below for more detail on format.

 Reception - Ferdinand Fox's Big Sleep and Ferdinand Fox and the Hedgehog- 30-40 mins

 Ferdinand Fox's Big Sleep is a fun, colourful rhyming picture book based on the true story of a fox that once fell asleep in my garden.
 The session includes a rhyming warm-up and lots of fox and favourite food discussion!
 Ferdinand Fox and the Hedgehog, another gentle rhyming story, introduces Hatty the hedgehog and her baby son, Ed, who meets Ferdinand when he is playing out on his own one night.